 (d) ) Each club shall be entitled to one vote on any matter except on any matter that only affects reserve teams when only clubs having a reserve side shall be entitled to vote.

 (e) Any proposal put forward by a club must be seconded by another club of the League.

 (f) Any proposed alteration to the Constitution or to the Rules of Play must be put in writing and received by the Secretary before October 1st.
 The Secretary shall circularise all member clubs with these proposals no later than November 1st.

 (g) Extraordinary General Meetings can be called at the written request of not less than five member clubs, or at the discretion of the League President, League Chairman, or General Secretary.

-(h) The President, Chairman, General Secretary, Fixture Secretary and Treasurer shall not be allowed to vote on any matter but the chairman of the meeting shall have a casting vote in the event that the same number of votes are cast for and against any motion.
+(h) The President, Chairman, General Secretary, Fixture Secretary and Treasurer shall not be allowed to vote on any matter (unless they are also a club’s sole representative at that meeting).
+The Chairman of the meeting shall have a casting vote in the event that the same number of votes are cast for and against any motion.

 (i) A quorum of the Management Committee shall consist of four members.

 (j) Candidates for a seat on the Management Committee must be nominated by their member club.
 In the event of more than ten candidates being nominated, ballot papers shall be prepared and voted upon at the Annual General Meeting, each club to have ten votes.
 No club shall nominate more than one representative for the Management Committee.